Dimencia/DU-Orbital-Hud/README.md

 Save the file to *%ProgramData%\Dual Universe\Game\data\lua\autoconf\custom*, the filename does not matter (as long as it's still .conf)

-In-game, right click your seat and go to *Advanced -> Update custom autoconf list*
+In-game, right click your seat and go to *Advanced -> Update custom autoconf list*  - If you get a YAML error, you did not follow the above directions corretly.

-Then *Advanced -> Run Custom Autoconfigure -> D's Flying Construct with HUD Archaegeo V1*
+Then *Advanced -> Run Custom Autoconfigure -> D's Flying Construct - Buttons + Archeageo*

+By default the HUD overwrites the in game Control Schemes.
+You might right click the seat and set the control scheme to Keyboard.
+Then look at the seat and hit left CTRL-L to enter lua edit mode.
+Click on Unit and then Tick("APTick").
+The top line lets you define your control scheme as Virtual Joystick, Mouse, or Keyboard.

 This should set everything up and you're good to go